cldershem/homelessgaffer/README.md

 - fix blog list markdown stripping looking dumb
 - fix pagedown editor preview --- looks like crap
 - decide if ckeditor is needed anywhere at all
+- add class to config so you can import MAIL instead of each individual setting

 ###CHANGELOG
 - add markdown support